 Mark Knopfler live in suburban Dallas/Ft.Worth 2019 performing “Romeo and Juliet”

 Simple Minds broke from performing the hit “Don’t You Forget About Me” in the soundtrack rolling under the end credits of the John Hughes Brat Pack movie “The Breakfast Club” in early 1985.
-But that’s just the beginning of the story, and on the 35th anniversary of Simple Minds breakthrough album “Once Upon a Time” we have lead singer/ lyricist Jim Kerr here In the Studio.
+But that’s just the beginning of the story of Simple Minds breakthrough album “Once Upon a Time” we have lead singer/ lyricist Jim Kerr here In the Studio.

 Tears for Fears “Songs from the Big Chair” 35th anniversary In the Studio with Redbeard & guest Curt Smith